-Shoalhaven City Council has adopted an Asset Custodian model that assigns responsibility for service provision and the development, implementation and reviewing of Asset Management Plans (AMP's) for the various services to the Asset Custodians.
+Shoalhaven City Council is currently operating within an Asset Custodian model that assigns responsibility for service provision and the development, implementation and reviewing of Asset Management Plans (AMP's) for the various services to the Asset Custodians.
+Responsibility for AMP's is being transitioned over to the Asset Strategy Team to facilitate improved coordination of AMP updates consistent with corporate priorities.